 Individuals typically acquire traumatic brain injuries through some type of physical impact to their heads.
 It is advisable to seek depression treatment post traumatic injury.
-Direct Neurofeedback is a treatment option where low voltage is used to disrupt neural patterns that are responsible for medical conditions such as addiction, depression and anxiety.
+Direct Neurofeedback is a treatment option where low voltage is used to disrupt neural patterns that are responsible for medical conditions such as depression and anxiety.

 Is Direct Neurofeedback right for treating your brain injury?

 Statistics from health related industries show that more than 5 million Americans are disabled due to brain injuries suffered earlier in their lives.
 Direct Neurofeedback is an effective treatment option for individuals with traumatic brain injuries.
 It helps to alleviate the symptoms of the mental disorder by relaxing a patient’s nervous system.
 In the past, many medical professionals attempted to treat brain injuries using other techniques, but many failed.
 Various health professionals have reported the positive effects of using direct neurofeedback to treat a mental disorder.
 Some of the people currently benefiting from this treatment include war veterans and NFL players, alike.